iPhone 17 vs Pixel 10: Here's how we expect them to compare

 The iPhone 17 is getting thinner — really thin.
 Apple is reportedly pushing for a mere 7.2mm thickness, making it the slimmest iPhone in recent years.
 Combine that with a slightly shorter and narrower frame, and you’ve got a compact and lightweight design, expected to weigh just 162 grams.

-Both phones are expected to retain IP68 water and dust resistance, with USB-C ports.
-Neither phone will have a charger in the box, as usual.
+Both phones are still expected to retain IP68 water and dust resistance and USB-C ports, and as usual, don’t expect a charger in the box.

 Color options for both remain unconfirmed, but Apple usually introduces at least one new finish each year.
 The Pixel will likely stick with Google’s playful tones.